Suggester/Documentation/editing/suggestion-editing.md

 ![pending edit request](https://cdn.discordapp.com/attachments/769650556502409226/782617101940162560/unknown.png)

 ### Usage
-Use `.edit [suggestion ID] (new content)` in any channel the bot can read & send messages in
+Use `.edit [suggestion ID] (new content)` in any channel the bot can read & send messages in.

 ### Arguments

 `suggestion ID`: The ID of the suggestion you’d like to edit.
-If you don't have staff/admin perms, you can only edit your own suggestions\
+If you don't have staff/admin perms, you can only edit your own suggestions.\
-`new content`: The edited version of the suggestion,
+`new content`: The edited version of the suggestion.

 !> Once you've edited a suggestion, you cannot restore its original content!